 With the frequent power issues in Africa, power surges in the electrical system are quite common.
-If you have any electrical gear that you need to charge while on your trip, I would strongly suggest investing in a portable surge protector to take with you.
-Unless you want to be left with a dead phone or camera, they are an essential piece of travel gear when visiting Africa.
+If you have any electrical gear that you need to charge while on your trip, I strongly suggest investing in a portable surge protector to take with you.
+This is an essential piece of travel gear when visiting Africa.
 Especially when you are visiting Africa for the first time and don’t know what to expect.

 Learn to Drive a Stick

-You will also want to research whether an international driver’s license is required where you are traveling before you go.
+You also need to research whether an international driver’s license is require before you travel.
 If you are unsure, the Automobile has a list, by country, of where an International Driver’s Permit (IDP) is required.
 If you are visiting Africa for the first time, I would be safe and get one regardless.

 Do Some Shopping

-No matter where you travel to in Africa, you will find that there is an abundance of really cool hand-crafted products that you can buy.
-This can include, but is certainly not limited to, such things as amazing coffee, beautiful cloth and hand-made clothing, jewelry, and hand carved sculptures.
+No matter where you go when visiting Africa for the first time, you will find an abundance of incredible hand-crafted products for sale.
+This includes, but is not limited to, such things as amazing coffee, beautiful cloth, and hand carved sculptures.

-In Tanzania, we were able to purchase some amazing locally grown coffee directly from the coffee plantation, some hand-made picture frames for some pictures that I had taken, some beautiful Tanzanian cloth, and a variety of other gifts.
+In Tanzania, we were able to purchase some amazing locally grown coffee directly from the coffee plantation.
+We also got some hand-made picture frames for some pictures that I had taken.
+Finally, we also purchased some beautiful Tanzanian cloth and a variety of other gifts.

 When you visit Africa, make sure you support the local vendors and shop at the local stores.
-Not only will you be doing the local community a lot of good, but you will be amazed at the quality and the craftsmanship of the work.
+You be doing the local community a lot of good.
+Not only that, but you will be amazed at the quality and the craftsmanship of the work.

 Be Prepared for Aggressive Vendors

 Like is true in most parts of the world, you are going to find people aggressively selling merchandise.
 This is especially true if you visit areas frequented by tourists.
-They can be especially aggressive if they know you are a tourist and a first time visitor.
+They can be especially aggressive if they know you are a tourist and a first-time visitor.
 When shopping, be wary of anyone who refers to you as “my friend” or tells you that they have a “special deal for you”.

 Before you buy anything, be sure you do some shopping around.
 A lot of the really cool products that you can buy are available elsewhere.
 It is alright to haggle, but please be aware that haggling too much just makes the poor poorer.
-If you are able to find a good deal, and you like the product, then I wouldn’t recommend haggling for that extra few dollars off.
+If you are able to find a good deal, I wouldn’t recommend haggling for a few dollars off.